Patience (poem): Author

 The Gawain-poet had a flair for vivid pictures and dramatic situations, and found intellectual delight in pattern: combinations of qualities provides much of the enjoyment of the poems, the conflict between them some uncertainty and complexity.
 Four works were shaped by a man of subtle mind, interested in not just narrative and describing opportunities of his material, but in exploring its equivocal nature.
 Many problems experienced by readers in interpreting poems, and the wide variety of interpretations offered for Sir Gawain and the Green Knight are shown to stem from the poet’s complex view of moral questions (103).

 The most commonly suggested candidate for authorship is John Massey of Cotton, Cheshire.
-He is known to have lived in the dialect region of the Pearl Poet and is thought to have written the poem, St. Erkenwald, which some scholars argue bears stylistic similarities to Gawain.
+He is known to have lived in the dialect region of the Gawain Poet and is thought to have written the poem, St. Erkenwald, which some scholars argue bears stylistic similarities to Gawain.
 St. Erkenwald, however, has been dated by some scholars to a time outside the Gawain poet's era.
 Thus, ascribing authorship to John Massey is still controversial and most critics consider the Gawain poet an unknown.